 I'm prescribed Adderall and have been in a treatment program for many years during which all my drug screens have always came back clean.
 I have documentation of this as well.
 They have put my child in my soon to be ex's care who will not allow me to see her.
 The same situation happened...
 Read more »

-I'm a woman and i'm basically very anxious and struggle with borderline personality disorder, eating disorder, panic disorder. my mental and physical issues make it impossible for me to keep a normal job, i have no family here or friends so i have no place to stay but we both want to get divorced...
+I'm a woman and i'm basically very anxious and struggle with borderline personality disorder, eating disorder, panic disorder. my mental and physical issues make it impossible for me to keep a normal job, i have no family here or friends so i have no place to stay but we both want to get...
 Read more »

 In South Carolina in order to get a divorce you must allege a fault ground or a no fault ground.
 No Fault is living separate and apart for one year.
 Fault based grounds are adultery, physical abuse, habitual drunkenness or drug abuse, or abandonment.
 If none of the Fault based grounds apply to you,...Read more »

 She was starting a relationship outside the marriage and after an arguement she left and has been staying at her Dad's house.
 We tried to work things out between us and it didnt work.
-Now she tells me she wants nothing do do with me and that she wants to get her kids when she wants and that I have...
+Now she tells me she wants nothing do do with me and that she wants to get her kids when she wants and that I...
 Read more »

 I would recommend contacting a local attorney so that you can get a family court order in place laying out the rights between you.
 The sooner that you do this they smoother the process will go because until there is a family court order in place she still can come to the house and has full rights...Read more »

 If there is an order in place to live separate and apart you certainly have the right to go back to the family court on a rule to show cause. if you do not have an order in place that is going to be the best process for keeping him out of the apartment.
 Contact a local family court attorney where...Read more »